 - Furnish simulation utilities to validate results, establishing high confidence in the methods and results.

-His interest and experience in semiconductor properties were stimulated and formed while working in two of the Air Force research laboratories, and as a program manager for basic research in optoelectronic materials at the Air Force Office of Scientific Research.
-At AFOSR he started several multi-million-dollar research programs, starting new basic research initiatives in chalcopyrite non-linear optical materials, phonons in device structures, and next-generation epitaxial crystal growth.
+Interest and experience in semiconductor properties was stimulated and formed while working in two of the Air Force research laboratories, and as a program manager for basic research in optoelectronic materials at the Air Force Office of Scientific Research.
+At AFOSR he started several multi-million-dollar research programs.
+These included new basic research initiatives in chalcopyrite non-linear optical materials, phonons in device structures, and next-generation epitaxial crystal growth.
 Working at Virginia Commonwealth University as an Associate Professor provided day-to-day interface with graduate students and post-docs, maintaining focus on grants and contracts progress.